 8) *UPDATED* What should employers do if someone reports that they are displaying symptoms?

 If an employee displays any new symptoms of COVID-19 then the existing guidance requiring them to remain at home and self-isolate will apply.
-They should remain at home for at least 10 days from when the symptoms started, unless they receive a negative test result during that period, and for longer if they continue to have a high temperature.
-Household members are also required to remain at home for 14 days, starting with the day on which the first person became ill.
+They should remain at home for at least 10 days from when the symptoms started, unless they receive a negative PCR test result during that period, and for longer if they continue to have a high temperature.
+Household members are also required to remain at home for 10 days, starting with the day after which the first person displayed symptoms.